westmarchjournal/website/articles/3/2/georgics-2-475-486.md

 Let me love streams and woods, myself unknown to fame.<br>

-This translation is taken from a beautiful passage in the middle the Georgics, in which Virgil calls upon the Muses to instruct and inspire his poetic endeavors.
+This translation is taken from a beautiful passage in the middle the *Georgics*, in which Virgil calls upon the Muses to instruct and inspire his poetic endeavors.
 For my choice of meter, I followed the example of C.S.
 Lewis (Classicist turned English professor), who wrote a posthumously-published and not particularly well-known partial